 As an international leader in dredging, offshore wind, and maritime services, Boskalis is always looking for sustainable alternatives.
 Boskalis’ Artificial Reefs Program supports innovative start-ups in developing products to achieve large-scale positive impact.
 For the test set-up, Boskalis will help install the project in the Nieuwe Waterweg with large equipment and expertise.
 This project is also Boskalis’ fourth artificial reef knowledge development project under the Artificial Reefs Program.

 In 2021, the Municipality of Rotterdam and Boskalis gave Reefy so-called ‘golden tickets’ to participate in the maritime accelerator program PortXL.
-In this program, startups and scale-ups are connected to potential customers and network to test and market innovations.
-The Rotterdam Reef project, that aims at the chain from production of blocks to monitoring of the reef, has arisen from initiatives from all parties to stimulate innovation.
+In this program, startups and scale-ups are connected to potential customers and networks to test and market innovations.
+The Rotterdam Reef project, which aims at the chain from the production of blocks to monitoring of the reef, has arisen from initiatives from all parties to stimulate innovation.

 Rotterdam Zoo Blijdorp

 Blijdorp Zoo helps innovative companies by creating space as a testing ground.
-In collaboration with Delft University of Technology, Blijdorp offers facilities and guidance for start-ups to develop new technologies.
-Reefy has worked closely with the Oceanium in Blijdorp to develop their technology.
+In collaboration with the Delft University of Technology, Blijdorp offers facilities and guidance for start-ups to develop new technologies.
+Reefy has worked closely with Oceanium in Blijdorp to develop its technology.
 Behind the scenes, the startup grows coral on various sustainable concrete alternatives to develop the perfect material for reef restoration.
-At the visitors side in the Science Aquarium, Reefy has placed a scale model of the reef that will also be installed in the Green Gate to educate visitors about the use of artificial reefs for wildlife restoration and importance of reefs for coastal protection.
+At the visitors’ side in the Science Aquarium, Reefy has placed a scale model of the reef that will also be installed in the Green Gate to educate visitors about the use of artificial reefs for wildlife restoration and the importance of reefs for coastal protection.

 The 4 parties signed a cooperation agreement on the 24th of June.
 The plan is to place the reef, the Rotterdam Reef, in October 2022.
-The technical stability and ecological development are then monitored to see effects on nature and functioning of the reef as wave barrier.
+The technical stability and ecological development are then monitored to see the effects on nature and the functioning of the reef as a wave barrier.